Ramadan Night Market returns

 “It’ll be respectful, and I think the atmosphere will definitely feel a lot greater than it was.”

-A total of 145 stallholders have so far registered, compared to 85 vendors last year.
+A total of 145 stallholders have so far registered, compared to 85 vendors last year while hundreds of expression of interests is registered with the organisation.

+Balha’s Pastry, one of the biggest distributors of Balkava Lebanese sweets Australia wide has also confirmed their spot as a stallholder.

 Executive member Ali Ibrahimi says the team of four has worked hard with stakeholders to improve the event, smooth out details “to better cater the wider community.”

-The team of four, which includes Ahmad Ghowsi, Hassan Maqsoodi, Ibrahim Hassan and Ali Ibrahimi, are said to have gone from monthly meetings to weekly and now daily meetings ahead of the event.
+The team of four, which includes founder and president, Ahmad Ghowsi, executive directors, Hassan Maqsoodi, Ibrahim Hassan and Ali Ibrahimi, are said to have gone from monthly meetings to weekly and now daily meetings ahead of the event.

 “They were quite keen to continue to support this event to ensure this event stays.